karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-03-11, Tuesday

 * 2.0h: Re-did the servlet mappings: `GameWebApplicationInitializer` no longer registers the JSP and default servlets itself.
 That's now handled in `EmbeddedServer`, as really, it's the container's responsibility to provide those servlets.
 If I hadn't done this, I'd be trying to install Jetty's `DefaultServlet` class in, for example, Tomcat, which is silly.

+### 2014-03-12, Wednesday

+* 0.25h: Created a unit test for `EmbeddedServer`, and then commented it out, once I realized I wouldn't be able to run it (requires Java 7).